-I was so pleased to have completed 500 Days Of Film.
+I was so pleased when I completed my 500 Days Of Film challenge.
 However, I was also really sad.
 What would I do without it?
 The only answer was to keep on going.
 And so I have!
-I haven’t focused on numbers so much but, every week, I watch at least five movies (often more) and write four film reviews plus a film feature.
+I am now focusing on documentaries and building my Doc 7 documentary film collection.

 I love 500 Days Of Film.
 It really has changed my life.
 I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals and special movie events) and made some wonderful friends along the way.